Nebuliser Machines

 - Pulmonary fibrosis

 Upper airway treatments are often medicines such as antibiotics.
-Most nebulisers can provide these types of medication but may need to be delivered via a mask rather than a mouth piece or visa versa.
+Most nebulisers can provide these types of medication but may need to be delivered via a mask rather than a mouthpiece or visa versa.

 If you are unsure about your medication’s requirement, please do not ask us!
-We will be unable to advise you of this, this must be determined by your healthcare professional and is dependent on the prescribed medicine you require.
+We will be unable to advise you of this; this must be determined by your healthcare professional and is dependent on the prescribed medicine you require.

 Several different medications use a nebuliser, including: